bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 I'm going to go through what I'm going to do in this talk.
 It's basically going to have two halves to this session.
 The first half is me giving a talk, a traditional presentation.
-You can interrupt with questions if you  that's fine.
+You can interrupt with questions if you like that's fine.
 If you do, I will have to repeat them—a reminder to myself.
 I'm going to explain some of the history behind the Lightning Network and where it came from.
 Because if you only know a little bit about Bitcoin and we just established it with a hands-up, most people here know quite a bit about Bitcoin, but some people may be watching or some people in this room right now may don't know that much about it, and they may know even less about Lightning.
-I want to give the context, where it comes from, and why it's useful today, and hopefully that will lead into what it's really to use the Lightning Network today as a payment system, and we're actually going to do that in practice in the second hour.
+I want to give the context, where it comes from, and why it's useful today, and hopefully that will lead into what it's really like to use the Lightning Network today as a payment system, and we're actually going to do that in practice in the second hour.

 Let me kick off by, first of all, going to the start of this presentation.
 I've called it Lightning Network Make Bitcoin Fun Again, and I hope you'll understand, apart from just the trivial sense, why I say that as we go through the first section.